 Maintaining connections with our families after they leave Montessori East has enriched our community by following the journeys of our students through high school and into adulthood.
-We frequently have students return to visit to school and alumni parents are involved in the ME Foundation, for example.
+We frequently have students return to visit school and alumni parents are involved in the ME Foundation, for example.
+We are proud to have an Alumni serving as a Foundation Board member.
 The bi-annual alumni newsletter and social media keep the community informed and connected with each other.
 We've had many wonderful stories of people reconnecting with friends they made 20 years ago as preschoolers, and some are now returning to our 0-3 program as parents themselves.
 It makes our project to expand the school even more urgent so that we can have enrolment places for this next generation of Montessori children.